10 Ways to Get Better Sleep

 Other medical conditions that cause daytime sleepiness include asthma, heart failure, and rheumatoid arthritis among others.
 Fluctuating work schedules, prescription and over-the-counter drugs, caffeine, alcohol, and nicotine can also cause disrupted sleep patterns and daytime sleepiness.

 In addition, work-related accidents have been identified as a result of a lack of sleep.
-Sleep is helpful for creating memories and learning information and decreased sleep has been shown to hinder school performance, concentration and memory.
+Sleep is helpful for creating memories and learning information and decreased sleep has been shown to hinder school performance, concentration, and memory.
 Lack of sleep can also negatively impact mood and behavior.
 If you're not sure how much you're sleeping, consider keeping a sleep diary.

 If you want a good night’s sleep, try the following “Sleep Hygiene” tips (yoursleep.aasmnet.org) :